tawn33y/africastalking-ts/README.md

 ## Issues

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/AfricasTalkingLtd/africastalking-node.js/issues).
+If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/tawn33y/africastalking-ts/issues).

+## Pull Requests

+Any and all PRs are open.